Friday, August 30, 2024

 The Baohuanghui

-Transpacific Reform and Revolution: The Chinese in North America, 1898−1918 by Chen Zhongping (Stanford: Stanford University Press, 2023).
+Transpacific Reform and Revolution: The Chinese in North America, 1898−1918 by Zhongping Chen (Stanford: Stanford University Press, 2023).
 Transpacific Reform and Revolution: A Conversation with Zhongping Chen is an interview article by Elisabeth Forster, Made in China Journal: "Zhongping Chen traces the networks in which reformers around Kang Youwei and revolutionaries around Sun Yat-sen operated.
 Chen focuses mostly on Canada and the United States. . .
 This is a fascinating study that shows Chinese reformers and revolutionaries of the period in an entirely new, much more pragmatic light.
 Chen discusses the status Kang and Sun had in their networks and the way these networks operated—from business activities and funding through membership fees, to the lawsuits they levelled against each other, and even assassinations."
 A recorded interview by Li-Ping Chen with Zhongping Chen is on the New Books Network

 Friday, March 29, 2024